-In January 2020, the Secretary of the U.S. Department of Health and Human Services ("HHS") declared a national public health emergency due to a novel strain of coronavirus ("COVID-19").
-In March 2020, the World Health Organization declared the outbreak of COVID-19 a pandemic.
+In March 2020, the World Health Organization declared the outbreak of Coronavirus ("COVID-19") a pandemic.
 During March 2020, the global pandemic began to affect the Corporation's facilities, employees, clients, communities, business operations and financial performance, as well as the global economy and financial markets.
 The Corporation is committed to protecting the health of our communities and has been responding to the evolving COVID-19 situation while taking steps to provide quality care and protect the health and safety of clients and employees.
 All of the Corporation's facilities are closely following infectious disease protocols, as well as recommendations by the Centers for Disease Control and Prevention ("CDC"), the National Health Service ("NHS") and local health officials.
 The Corporation has taken steps to secure its supply chain, expanded telehealth capabilities and implemented emergency planning in directly impacted markets.
 Nevertheless, COVID-19 is impacting the Corporation's business and may have an impact on its financial results that the Corporation is not currently able to quantify.
-Continuing disruptions to the Corporation's business as a result of the COVID-19 pandemic could continue to have an effect on its results of operations, financial condition, and cash flows.
+Continuing disruptions to the Corporation's business as a result of the COVID-19 pandemic could have an effect on its results of operations, financial condition, and cash flows.